-- 5.2.2 No Action and Limit Level exceedance for noise was recorded at all monitoring stations in the reporting month. - 5.2.3 The event and action plan is annexed in Appendix I. - 5.2.4 Major noise sources during the monitoring included construction noise from the Project site and nearby traffic noise.
+- 5.2.2 One (1) action level exceedance was recorded regarding to complaint on noise nuisance received in the reporting month.
+No limit level exceedance was recorded at all monitoring stations in the reporting month. - 5.2.3 The event and action plan are annexed in Appendix I. - 5.2.4 Major noise sources during the monitoring included construction noise from the Project site and nearby traffic noise.